alvinr/data-modeling/aerospike/activity_stream/README.md

 ## Summary
 As we can see, the bucketing principle can be applied to many domains and use cases when you need to deal with a long history that will not fit into a single record.
 Whether you slice by data size, volume, date or some other criteria ­ this pattern can assist in time­series, streams, and many use cases.
-In the next blog post, we will talk about the classic RDBMS problem of a debit/credit transaction.
+In the next article, we will talk about the classic RDBMS problem of a [debit/credit transaction](../credit_debit/README.md).